schmaustech/ansible-spx/detailed-runs.md

 # Details Runs of Each Playbook

-## Openshift_scp Playbook Run
+## Openshift_scp Role

-This playbook is entirely optional but is helpful for troubleshooting if network connectivity is lost from the node.
+This role is entirely optional but is helpful for troubleshooting if network connectivity is lost from the node.
 This will use a machineconfig to set the core user password.

 ~~~bash